William Davidson Foundation

 - Participate visibly in relevant conferences and convenings where Davidson staff may be present

-- Detroit-area Jewish organizations and synagogues
+- Detroit-area Jewish organisations and synagogues

 - Jewish education innovators with national reach